ejp-rd-vp/resource-metadata-schema/template/Biobank.md

-# Biobank or patient registries
+# Biobank
-Defines all the biobanks and/or patient registries for this EJP RD resource in the case where datasets are about content of a rare disease resources such as biobanks and patient registries.
+Defines all the biobanks for this EJP RD resource in the case where datasets are about content of a rare disease resources such as biobanks.

 ## Title
-The name of the biobank or patient registry.
+The name of the biobank.
 This is a required field and needs to be unique in this spreadsheet.

 *Used by:*
 [Catalog](Catalog.md)